 “Andre, what the world really needs is not people who simply know, but people who both know and care.”

 This admonishment accompanied me throughout the years.
 The understanding of the universe never takes place in a vacuum.
+Given that technological innovation is usually weaponized for geopolitical gain, scientific research becomes a race to the bottom for those struggling to remain at the top of the food chain.
 There are serious ethical, moral, political and social ramifications to scientific discovery and technological innovation.
 The scientist has a responsibility to expand the realms of human understanding of the universe, but he also has a responsibility to comprehend the implications of his work, lest his talents be misapplied for ulterior motives.
 The example we discussed in depth was the Manhattan Project, the scientific program leading to the development of the first nuclear weapon.
 Oppenheimer, one of its leading scientists, was a tragic figure who dedicated himself mind, body and soul towards developing the same weapon that would grant humanity the ability to obliterate itself.
 He would later say that he had become death, the destroyer of worlds.

 In order to avoid a similar fate, a scientist must ensure the peaceful application of scientific discovery by undertaking a multidisciplinary approach, always guiding himself by the moral compass that is compassion.
 This he taught me not with words, but with actions.
 One cannot explore the vast expanses of the universe from the confines of a box.
 Though he was a math and physics teacher, he read extensively about the most diverse matters, taking an active interest in history, philosophy, politics, chess and literature.
 He was one of the first teachers who infused in me the idea that we should strive to be like Leonardo da Vinci.
 If not in ability, at least in the breadth of intellectual and artistic interest.